 Attendees walk in the door with different priorities.
 They often represent different roles in the business, and may even report to different managers – in which case, their performance may be judged by different measures.
 At the very least, they’ll have different backgrounds, personality types, and communication styles.

 The key is to harness that individuality.
 Create space for divergence of thought, then guide the group back toward convergence and consensus.
-To pull that off, your focus as facilitator has to be on the human element.
+To pull that off, your focus as facilitator has to be focused on the human element.

 Here are nine ways to do that.